 10 Things You Didn't Know About...
 Peaky Blinders

-Set in the early 20th century, Steven Knight's gritty gangster drama Peaky Blinders has proved a hit with audiences and even though the shows third series has only just ended, the BBC have already commissioned a fourth and a fifth, so there's plenty more to come from the Shelby family and their gang of Brummie villains.
+Set in the early 20th century, Steven Knight's gritty gangster drama Peaky Blinders has proved a hit with audiences and even though the shows third series has only just ended, the BBC have already commissioned a fifth, so there's plenty more to come from the Shelby family and their gang of Brummie villains.

-With the third series arriving in stores on DVD and Blu-ray on Monday, we thought we'd dig up some of the lesser-known facts about the show and the real-life gangsters the Shelby family are based on.
+With the fourth series arriving on TV today (Wednesday 15th November), we thought we'd dig up some of the lesser-known facts about the show and the real-life gangsters the Shelby family are based on.
 Enjoy...

 Tommy Shelby is a fictional character, but his rivals Billy Kimber and Darby Sabini were very real

 Although the Shelbys are thought to be based on a family of gangsters called the Sheldons, they are entirely fictional, but Tommy's rivals in the show are not.
 Birmingham-based criminal Billy Kimber was thought to be one of the most powerful gangsters in the UK at the time, running racecourses as a bookie from Yorkshire to London, and is the main inspiration for Cillian Murphy's character.
 Charles 'Darby' Sabini meanwhile was one of Kimber's rivals, based in London and later in Brighton.
 Sabini is also the inspiration for the character Colleoni in Graham Greene's novel Brighton Rock.

 The real Peaky Blinders probably didn't sew razor blades into their caps